United Way of Hernando County's Education Initiative

 - Early childhood development and school readiness

-- Mentoring/tutoring support or out of school services
+- Mentoring support and out of school services

 - Youth development and family engagement